isstac/spf-wca/README.md

 * **```symbolic.worstcase.predictionmodel.size=<Number>```** The maximum plotted domain of the fitting functions.

 * **```symbolic.worstcase.reusepolicy=<true | false>```** By setting this to true, a computed policy will be reused if it has been previously computed.

+# License
+`spf-wca` is licensed under the Apache License V2.
+For the license text, see the `LICENSE` file in the root of this repository.